Does Medicaid consider a promissory note an asset? For example, if I sell my house and I carry the contract, does the mortgag...Read more

 The Internal Revenue Service (IRS), however, saw things differently and appraised the work at $65 million.
 On that basis, the IRS said the estate owed $29.2 million in taxes plus another $11.7 million in penalties.

-The children and the IRS have finally reached an agreement: the IRS will drop the tax assessment on the condition that the children donate “Canyon” to a museum and claim no tax deduction for the donation.
+In 2012, the children and the IRS finally reached an agreement: the IRS would drop the tax assessment on the condition that the children donate “Canyon” to a museum and claim no tax deduction for the donation.